Introduction

 - May encounter project delays due to halted approvals.

-➤ Local Bodies (Panchayats and Comunidades)
+3.Affect to Local Bodies (Panchayats and Comunidades)

 - Own land beyond the Right of Way (RoW) in many areas.